Posts Tagged ‘exhibition’

 page from "London Underground Maps - Art, Design and Cartography" by Louise Dobbin showing film titles as stops on the London Underground map

-As well as Lund Humphries, the book is available from Hive and our UK & US Amazon stores.
+As well as Lund Humphries, the book is available from Hive, Amazon and Abe Books.

 [Many thanks to Lund Humphries for the review copy]